Postdoctoral Psychology Fellowship

 - Fellowship project

-- Fellows are expected to contribute to the center through the completion of a fellowship project.
+Postdoctoral fellows are expected to contribute to the center through the completion of a fellowship project.
 Like the clinical training at the UCC, this project is considered to be flexible enough to allow the fellow to pursue particular areas of interest.
 The ideal project will be grounded in, or informed by, existing research/literature and will be undertaken with the aim of enhancing the clinical, administrative, and/or organizational goals of the center.
 Group therapy initiatives, outreach presentations, organizational assessment, and comprehensive literature reviews of pertinent clinical phenomena are only some examples of possible fellowship projects.
-Fellows will be able to discuss their project ideas with their assigned research supervisor at the beginning of the training year, followed by the creation of a more formal and comprehensive outline of the plan, which is ultimately reviewed by the UCC training director before the project is initiated.
-There is no set timeline for project completion but the postdoctoral training year will not be considered successfully completed until the project is brought to fruition.
+Fellows will be able to discuss their project ideas with their supervisor, followed by the creation of a more formal and comprehensive outline of the plan, which is ultimately reviewed by the UCC training director before the project is initiated.
+There is no set timeline for project completion, but the postdoctoral training year will not be considered successfully completed until the project is brought to fruition.

-In addition to the core experiences associated with the fellowship position, secondary experiences exist that will enable fellows to pursue particular areas of interest.
-Such areas include:
+In addition to the core experiences associated with the postdoctoral fellowship position, additional experiences exist that will allow postdoctoral fellows to pursue particular areas of interest, such as:

 - Providing psychological testing/assessment